 Most HR departments handle the same challenge: managing knowledge across onboarding, policy compliance, benefits administration, and employee engagement.
 The volume keeps growing, but the systems for managing it haven’t kept pace.

-A smarter approach means building systems where employees find answers instantly and HR teams focus on strategic initiatives rather than repetitive questions.
+The goal is a system where employees find answers instantly and HR focuses on strategic work rather than repetitive questions.

 This article explores why your HR department needs a smarter approach to HR knowledge management (KM), the risks of sticking with outdated systems, and the roadmap for making the shift.